Security and data privacy

 Do I need to log in to the Speakeasy platform to use the service?

-Yes, using the Speakeasy platform requires logging in through one of our supported authentication providers.
+Yes, using the Speakeasy platform requires you to log in through one of our supported authentication providers.
 However, this is only to request an API key (referred to in documentation as a SPEAKEASY_API_KEY

 ).
-Once that key is obtained and stored, all features of the platform can be accessed directly through the command line interface (CLI).
+Once that key is obtained and stored, all features of the platform can be accessed directly via the CLI.

 Can Speakeasy be run in an air-gapped environment?

-Yes.
-Sending metadata on usage to Speakeasy can be disabled on request.
-Please reach out to info@speakeasyapi.dev for more information.
+Yes, the sending of usage metadata to Speakeasy can be disabled on request.
+Please reach out to info@speakeasy.com for more information.

 Does Speakeasy store package manager secrets?

 No, Speakeasy does not store any package manager secrets.
 Speakeasy uses these secrets to publish SDKs on your behalf.
-Package manager secrets are stored as secrets on your GitHub repository and are only viewable to members of your GitHub organization.
-Publishing to package managers using Speakeasy is optional.
+Package manager secrets are stored as secrets in your GitHub repository and are only viewable to members of your GitHub organization.
+Using Speakeasy to publish to package managers is optional.

 What are Speakeasy’s data storage policies?